framps/raspiBackupDoc/en/src/supported-hardware-and-software.md

 When called, *raspiBackup* checks whether supported hardware and software is available and terminates itself if not.
-With the option `--unsupportedEnvironment` this check is This check is not carried out and may lead to errors and program aborts.
+With the option `--unsupportedEnvironment` this check is not carried out and may lead to errors and program aborts.

 ## Raspberry Pi OS (RaspbianOS) Lite and Desktop